- February 3, 2013

 There is certainly a lot that goes into ‘winterizing’ your heavy trucks in order to keep them in top working order during the cold months.
 Draining your air tanks is a very important part of truck maintenance because it helps to prevent freezing in your air lines and all of your valves.
-Once you have freezing in your air lines or your valves, it causes your air not to build up, costing you money for towing and could be costly situation.
+Once you have freezing in your air lines or your valves, it causes your air not to build up, costing you money for towing and could be costly situation at truck service shops.

 No amount of truck maintenance can make up for the amount of hours put on your engine when idling, so it is important to remember that you should try not to allow a heavy truck to idle during the winter months, unless absolutely necessary.
 This practice being hard on the engine—particularly during the cold season—it can also cause the discharge lines to freeze up and cause the compressor to fail.
 Therefore, before draining air tanks in heavy trucks, it is important to understand the tips for handling discharge lines as part of routine truck maintenance; this is especially true when long periods of idling are unavoidable.